tatablack/dotfiles/README.md

 	- ask for some pieces of information (e.g. email for git, machine type)
 	- run `brew bundle install`
 	- process dotfiles and copy them to the home folder
+	- install Rosetta if needed
+    - set the default shell to `fish`
+    - configure `asdf` (by installing a bunch of plugins and languages)
+	- set some defaults for the OS
 	- install some Visual Studio Code extensions
-	- set some defaults for the OS
-    - set the default shell to `fish`